 This post may contain affiliate links.

-I took the side table — this super convenient plastic storage bin — and set it up downstairs right where the kids watch tv before the dreaded “get-ready-for-school-routine.
+I took the side table — this super convenient plastic storage bin — and set it up in their bedroom right before the dreaded “get-ready-for-school-routine.

 This not only saves me hours rummaging through laundry baskets and kid’s rooms, frantically searching for last-minute outfits, it also ensures mom won’t turn into a madwoman hunting down a lost shoe!